 In 2016, O’Reilly gave Marcy a Web Platform Award for her work in accessibility.
-She co-leads the Accessibility Seattle meetup and recently founded a social coding group called NW Tech Women.
+She's a founding member of the Accessibility Seattle Foundation, a nonprofit supporting the A11ySea meetup.
 When away from the keyboard, Marcy can be found hiking with her dog, riding a bicycle, or snowboarding.

 Garbage Pail Components